Free Shipping Over $3,000!

 3. Get the Tricky Spots

 Anytime you're cleaning the kitchen, you're bound to run into some sticky situations.
-Here's how to tackle 'em:
+From grease buildup to food splatters, here are a few tips to tackle 'em.

-• Don't forget to tackle the gunky buildup on door frames and cabinet joints.
+• Target the gunky buildup on door frames and cabinet joints with a toothbrush.

 4. Wipe Down the Exterior